 Warhorse author Michael Morpurgo lived in the village, opposite the village green, from 1969 to 1970.

-Today Hauxton has around 560 people on the electoral register and is likely to double in size over the next few years with the Hauxton Meadows development on the old factory site.
+Today Hauxton has around 690 people on the electoral register and is likely to continue to increase in size over the next few years with the Hauxton Meadows development on the old factory site.

 (updated 21 5 2018)